What is Anti-Reflux Laparoscopy Surgery?

-When you have reflux disease, the weakened muscle allows the contents of your stomach to back up into your esophagus.
+When you have acid-reflux disease, the weakened muscle allows the contents of your stomach to back up into your esophagus, causing a considerable amount of discomfort, with symptoms like heartburn, difficulty swallowing, chest pain and belching.
+Acid-reflux surgery reinforces the LES to create a barrier to prevent the acid-reflux from occurring.

 Reflux disease is often caused by a hiatal hernia, pregnancy, an ulcer or tumor of the esophagus.